-PUBG Update Adds Fog, New Weapon, And New Town But Vaulting Will Have To Wait
+PUBG Update Adds Fog, New Weapon, And New Town, But Vaulting Will Have To Wait

 Those that prefer the first-person mode will be happy to know leaderboards have finally been added.
 This will be supported in all regions that support first-person servers.

 Significant gameplay changes include the removal of the Tommy Gun from Care Packages.
-The weapon will spawn in the world and supports the suppressor attachment along with the vertical foregrip attachment, and various magazine types.
+The weapon will spawn in the world and supports the suppressor attachment, along with the vertical foregrip attachment, and various magazine types.

 Bluehole has also made many quality of life changes and bug fixes with this update.
 You can check out the full list in the Steam post with the patch notes.